Frequent Questions about the EmPOWER Air Data Challenge

 The EmPOWER Air Data Challenge aims to make emissions data more understandable to the public, a goal that’s benefitted by many types of skills and knowledge sets.
 Even without scientific or engineering expertise, you could offer creative insight into educating stakeholders, exploring opportunities to use CAMD data in the classroom, and crafting new communication tools.

-We encourage you to design a project that applies your unique skills and interests to any of the potential project themes: analyzing emission data, enhancing communication, developing technology and data mashups, promoting environmental education, and improving data quality.
+We encourage you to design a project that applies your unique skills and interests to any of the potential project themes: analyzing data, enhancing communication, developing technology and data mashups, promoting environmental education, and improving data quality.

 What funding is available for winning projects?